How is Powder Coat Better than Spray Paint?

-Many characteristics of powder coat make it a superior alternative to wet spray paint, including the following.
+Many characteristics of powder coat make it a superior alternative to wet spray paint, including:

 Dry Film Thickness – Powder coat is 4 to 10 times thicker than traditional liquid spray paint.
 Wet paints are applied in thicknesses of 0.5 to 1 mil (a mil is one one-thousandths of an inch, or 0.001-inch).
 Powder coat is applied in thicknesses of 2 to 6 mils for decorative finishes or 6 to 10 mils (and thicker) for functional finishes.